Johnny Polygon: 2014–2016: Water Damage and I Love You, Goodnight.

 On February 25, 2015, Polygon unexpectedly released an album titled Water Damage, selling only a limited 200 copies, via his website.
 On his website Polygon wrote: "This collection of songs is entitled Water Damage.
 Don’t worry guys, i love you, goodnight is still on its way.
 It’s being mastered, mixed and then off to the vinyl manufacturer for duplication so an update on the release date is just weeks away.
 To tide your appetite, I’ve got a collection of leaks from over the years as well as unreleased material you guys have been asking for, for years upon years.
 I’m finally letting those tracks go."
 After Water Damage was released, it was revealed that the project was actually the long-awaited and unreleased album, Pussy Gun.
 Polygon later revealed I Love You, Goodnight., would be released May 15, 2015.
 The album will be supported by North American and European tour dates and four music video releases.
 In 2015, Polygon lent his voice as the starring and supporting characters in 50 episodes of a National Geographic sponsored children's show entitled, 50 Birds, 50 States.

-In support of the Water Damage album, Polygon organised the "Hole in the Wall" concert tour.
+In support of the Water Damage album, Polygon organized the "Hole in the Wall" concert tour.
 In March 2015, Polygon made his debut appearance at the Norman Music Festival.
 On May 15, 2015, Polygon announced that he had pushed back I Love You, Goodnight., because his frequent collaborator Picnic Tyme, the producer behind "The Riot Song" and "Kids Broken Hearted", had given him new material to work with for the album.
 He also revealed the new release date to be June 4, 2015.
 In May 2015, Polygon was featured in an article on The Oklahoman and NewsOK.com.